 Box 12: Codes

-There are a number of W-2 Box 12 codes you may need to put on an employee’s Form W-2.
+There are several W-2 Box 12 codes you may need to put on an employee’s Form W-2.
 If applicable, add the codes and amounts in Box 12.

 These codes and values may lower the employee’s taxable wages.